 - 9.126 As an indication of appropriate scale the Council expects additional food stores in District and Local Centres should not exceed 1,500 sq. m. net.
 This is to ensure the development is of a scale appropriate to serve the centre and not the town as a whole, which could in effect divert retail away from the town centre.
 The applicant should also demonstrate that it can meet the requirements as set out in the NPPF, which covers the following points: - a) that the development is of an appropriate scale; - b) that there are no more central sites for the development; - c) that there are no unacceptable impacts on existing centres; and - d) that locations are accessible. - 9.127 The approach is to maintain a balance between retail and non-retail uses, through the control of frontages.
 An analysis of the existing frontages in a sample of the District and Local Centres supports the increase in the thresholds of A2 to A5 uses to 40%. - 9.128 The introduction of use class categories A4 and A5 (drinking establishments and hot food takeaways previously use class A3) has been reflected in the policy.
 This will assist in controlling the night-time economy.
 A proportion of 20% has been set, which is higher than the threshold set for the Central Shopping Area, but appropriate, as the District and Local Centres serve residential communities. - 9.129 The policy allows change of use to take place from retail to proposals for community uses where certain criteria apply.
-Residential uses will be encouraged on upper floors in the centres and in the vicinity of the centres to maximise access to shops and facilities.
-Accessible under clause f of policy DM21 relates to community facilities being accessible by a range of transport modes including for those without a car. - 9.130 The boundaries of the District Centres are shown on the policies map and, within them, policy DM21 applies to development proposals.
+Residential uses will be encouraged on upper floors in the centres and in the vicinity of the centres to maximise access to shops and facilities. - 9.130 The boundaries of the District Centres are shown on the policies map and, within them, policy DM21 applies to development proposals.